 Indian pythons are divided into two subspecies, which can be distinguished by physical characteristics.
-Burmese pythons, P. molurus bivitatus, can grow to a maximum length of about 25 ft, and can weigh as much as 300 lbs.
-Indian pythons, P. molurus molurus, are generally smaller, reaching a maximum length of about 21 feet and a maximum weight of 200 lbs.
+Burmese pythons, P. molurus bivitatus, have been know to reach lengths over 20 feet and weight over 200 lbs.
+However, Indian pythons, P. molurus molurus, are generally smaller.
 The hides of both subspecies are marked with a rectangular mosaic type pattern that runs the length of the snake.
 P. molurus bivitatus is more darkly colored, with shades of brown and dark cream rectangles that lay over a black background.
 This subspecies is also characterized by an arrow-shaped marking on the top of the head, which begins the pattern.
 P. molurus molurus has similar markings with light brown and tan rectangles placed over a typically cream background.
 P. molurus molurus only has a partial arrow-shaped marking on the top of the head.
 Indian pythons are dimorphic with females of both subspecies being longer and heavier than males.
 Males have larger cloacal spurs, or vestigial limbs, than do females.
 The cloacal spurs are two projections, one on either side of the anal vent, that are thought to be extensions of posterior limbs.

 P. molurus bivitatus (the Burmese python), ranges from Myanmar eastward across southern Asia through China and Indonesia.
 It is not present on the island of Sumatra.
 Introduced individuals have been sighted in the Florida Everglades.